 So this is a mixed bag of stories intended to fill in a few small gaps and inconsistencies or untold stories.
-Truth is, I was most likely the only person who ever noticed or gave a damn about these little untold moments or inconsistent bits.
+And the truth is, I was most likely the only person who ever noticed or gave a damn about these little untold moments or inconsistent bits.
 No problem.
-It is always important to keep writing.
+Because it is always important to keep writing.
 Hence I was able to do so with this small set of exercises.
 Furthermore, it may serve as an introduction to my work for some people.

 As a gift for the Chanukah holiday (to myself), I decided to write eight little family-centric stories taking place within my various universes.
 The various characters would interact, or not, but the main idea was for each story to be related to family somehow.

-Stories cover In Between Days, the E2 timeline, the Daranaean Emergence series, the Eriecho series, Times of the HG Wells, Hold Your Dominion, and there is also a second HG Wells story which focuses on Levi Cavendish and Otra D’Angelo.
+Hence the stories cover In Between Days, the E2 timeline, the Daranaean Emergence series, the Eriecho series, The Times of the HG Wells, Hold Your Dominion, and there is also a second HG Wells story which focuses on Levi Cavendish and Otra D’Angelo.
 Hence this story brought together a number of somewhat disparate timelines and casts in order to give a reader some perspective on what I write.

 I needed a garden variety phenomenon.
 Chi Band Radiation would have to be able to stand in for a lot of almost magical properties.
 It had to be a kind of technobabble thing.
 Hence I needed for it to sound just mysterious enough.

 The idea would cover all sorts of issues.
 This would include crossing people over from one universe to another.
 Or it would be the kinds of temporal switches and shenanigans shown in Concord and Crackerjack.
 However, for both of those stories there were other explanations for their issues.